cfjedimaster/raymondcamden2023/src/posts/2023/03/28/2023-03-28-webc-updates-in-eleventy.md

 </svg>{% endraw %}
 ```

-You'll notice that both width and height now are dynamic and will use 199 each foir a default.
+You'll notice that both width and height now are dynamic and will use 199 each for a default.
 Next, I made the `text` element only show up if the `text` attribute was passed.
 You'll notice though that `viewbox` wasn't updated.

 So...
 I had a quandary.
 I knew I could turn `viewbox` into a JavaScript expression, but I wasn't sure how to "embed" a check for undefined variables.
 I first tried the [nullish coalescing operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) which sounded like it would work, but it doesn't support a variable that's not declared.